 You, the student, agree that as a classroom community, you will attempt to help fellow classmates enjoy the learning experience.
 You, the student, will respect the comments made by instructors and classmates during a discussion or discourse and provide commentary to further the conversation in a positive and constructive manner within your comfort to do so.
 If you, the student, have a disagreement with an individual, it is expected that it is brought to their attention by yourself, as a student, personally at an appropriate time outside of community class involvement.

-You, the student, agree to be prepared to bring all classroom materials, charged laptop, textbooks, homework, and practical materials such as linens, uniforms, and lotions to class.
-Prepare to contribute to the learning environment in a positive manner.
+You, the student, agree to be prepared to bring all classroom materials, charged iPad, homework, and practical materials to class.
+You, the student, also agree to prepare to contribute to the learning environment in a positive manner.

-The expectation is that students will respect the instructor as the classroom learning facilitator.
-Students will not speak out or hold a personal conversation while the instructor (or a fellow student) is speaking.
-Understand the importance of structure in the classroom setting and will help the instructor to reduce classroom interruptions by reminding others of disruptive behavior.
+The expectation is that you, the student, will respect the instructor as the classroom learning facilitator.
+You, the student, will not speak out or hold a personal conversation while the instructor (or a fellow student) is speaking.
+You, the student, understand the importance of structure in the classroom setting and will help the instructor to reduce classroom interruptions by reminding others of disruptive behavior.

 Assist in reducing learning disturbances by:

-Safety is very important to MaKami College Inc. Please notify staff if a safety concern arises.
+Safety is very important to MaKami College.
+Please notify staff if a safety concern arises.
 Adhere to the evacuation plan in case of emergency.
-Classrooms can be used for practical, theory, clinic, tutoring, lunchrooms etc. Clean up after each time a space is used.
-If eating lunch in a classroom ensure your garbage is disposed of, space is wiped up and food is not left behind.
+Classrooms can be used for practical, theory, clinic, tutoring, lunchrooms etc. You, the student, are expected to clean up after each time a space is used.
+For example, after eating lunch in a classroom ensure your garbage is disposed of appropriately, space is wiped up and food is not left behind.
 Do not intentionally damage property.
 Do not stand on desks or chairs.
 If something needs repair, notify staff immediately.

 Smoking is prohibited anywhere on campus.
-Students who wish to smoke will abide by municipal bylaw to not smoke within 10 meters of any window, ventilation system or doorway.
+Students who wish to smoke or vape will abide by municipal bylaw to not smoke within 10 meters of any window, ventilation system or doorway.

 Staff, faculty, and students will not attend classes or curriculum-related functions while under the influence of mind-altering drugs, alcohol, etc. Such actions may result in instant termination and student expulsion.
 This applies to both prescription and non-prescription drugs.